MegaJoyce/cloud_resume_func/README.md

 To build a robust alert system, I decided to use logic app workflow.
 When the alert is fired, it notifies the action group, the action group will send a http request to logic app and trigger the workflow.
 I only do a simple workflow so it will only notify my teams and email again.
 But I could add more actions to it if needed.

 ## Tips
-Below are some questions or issues I encountered during the backend deployment.
-I attached the resolution that I found for them.
-Hope it helps you as well.
-### What are bindings in Auzre Functions.
-How to use it in this project?

-I have to

 ### CORS issue.
 When I had successfully deployed all the resources manually, I could get access to the function API via the function url smoothly.
 But the website failed to get the correct response from the function.